christiansaechao/react-courses/exercises/README.md

     Filter List
     Filter a list of names by text input.

-    Simple Calculator
-    Two number inputs and a dropdown to add/subtract/multiply/divide.

     Dark Mode Toggle
     Toggle a light/dark theme using conditional className and state.

     Like Button
     Click to toggle like status and count.

-    Accordion Component
-    Show/hide answers to questions when a question is clicked.

     Tabs Component
     Create a simple tab switcher that shows different content for each tab.

-    Temperature Converter
-    Convert between Celsius and Fahrenheit, with synchronized inputs.

 # 🔵 Advanced Practice (Hooks, Component Composition, Data Flow)